overturetool/overturetool.github.io/_workshops/17th-overture-workshop.md

 ## Accepted Papers

+Workshop pre-proceedings are available as a [University of Newcastle Technical Report] (17/lncs.png).

 * Christian Legaard, Casper Thule and Peter Gorm Larsen.
 "Towards Graphical Configuration in the INTO-CPS Application"
 * Nick Battle, Casper Thule, Cláudio Gomes, Hugo Daniel Macedo and Peter Gorm Larsen.
 "Towards Static Check of FMUs in VDM-SL"
 * Peter W. V. Tran-Jørgensen and Tomas Kulik.
 "Migrating Overture to a different IDE"